 Parks open at 8 a.m. (except Kircher Park which opens at 7:00 a.m.).
 All parks close at dusk.

-Berry Park (401 Forby Road): This 23.10 acres park across from Forby Estates Subdivision is Eureka’s newest park.
-The park features two pavilions with electricity and grills, a restroom, open green space, accessible 1/3 mile loop trail and trail connection to Eureka High School and a state of the art playground.
+Berry Park (401 Forby Road): This 23.10 acre park across from Forby Estates Subdivision is Eureka’s newest park.
+The park features two pavilions with electricity and grills, restrooms, open green space, accessible 1/3 mile loop trail and trail connection to Eureka High School and a state of the art playground.

-Bowlby Park (807 Williams Drive): This 2.72 acres is nestled in the Augustine Heights Subdivision and contains a playground featuring a playground with a slide, bridge, and a fireman’s pole all on synthetic surfacing.
+Bowlby Park (807 Williams Drive): This 2.72 acre is nestled in the Augustine Heights Subdivision and contains a playground featuring a playground with a slide, bridge and a fireman’s pole all on synthetic surfacing.
 The park also contains a swing set with an inclusive swing.

-Coffey Park (1 Coffey Park Lane): This 15 acre park located on the hill across Highway 109 from Eureka City Hall features a small pond and a recreation center, The Timbers of Eureka, opened in fall 2013.
+Coffey Park (1 Coffey Park Lane): This 15 acre park located on the hill across Highway 109 from Eureka City Hall features a small pond, a pavilion, restrooms and The Timbers of Eureka recreation center.

 The Timbers of Eureka contains a fitness center, outdoor pool, gymnasium, meeting rooms, tot care, offices of the Parks and Recreation Department and much more.
 Call 636-938-6775 or visit www.eureka.mo.us/timbers for more information.

-Flat Creek Trail: The trail runs from Legion Park to Kircher Park and has a conection to Route 66 State Park.
+Flat Creek Trail: The trail runs from Legion Park to Kircher Park and has a connection to Route 66 State Park.

 Forby Road Nature Trail (551 Forby Road): Located on Forby Road approximately 200 yards west of Alt Road and contains a ¼ mile nature trail adjacent to Clifty Creek.